ChristianMBoyd/strategies/docs/platform-comparison.md

 Since the paper trading is such an attractive feature, I wanted to call out some restrictions from Webull's documentation.
 - Paper trading is not limited by real-world liquidity.
 In principle, you can buy and sell more than exists, and without the market moving against you.
 - "Corporate actions" don't influence paper traded options the same way.
-The position is simply closed at market close instead of mimicking the real-world adjustments.s
+The position is simply closed at market close instead of mimicking the real-world adjustments.
+E.g., a stock split or merger can affect the underlying used for the option and may result in the contract being cleared with cash instead.

 ## TastyTrade